How the minimum income floor works if you're self-employed

 - you're under threat of domestic violence or recently have been

-You'll need to try to build your business up as much as possible during the start-up period - GOV.UK has advice on how to build a new business.
+You'll need to try to build your business up as much as possible during the start-up period.
+You can find out how to do this on GOV.UK

 If you're temporarily too sick to work